 All ideas will be sent to your manager for review.
 You will see when your idea is delivered and opened by your manager under the ‘Feedback History’ section.
 Similar to 'Give Unprompted Feedback' you'll also be able to see submitted and received ideas as well as Recent Idea Activity and whether the feedback has been opened in this view.

-Clicking on ‘Give Praise’ will take you through to nominate an employee for praise and provide a snapshot of why they deserve it in the text box provided.
+Clicking on ‘Give Praise’ will take you through to nominate an employee or multiple employees for praise and provide a snapshot of why they deserve it in the text box provided.

-Firstly select who you'd like to give praise to by typing their name in the search bar.
-Write a short description of the praise you'd like to give this person and if you'd like choose the company value the person demonstrated.
-When you've selected a company value it will turn yellow.
+Firstly, select who you'd like to give praise to by typing their name in the search bar (you can tag multiple people in the same praise).
+Write a short description of the praise you'd like to give this person and if you'd like to choose the company value the person demonstrated.
+When you've selected a company value it will turn navy.
 When you're done click 'Post'.

 Once again, you can see your sent and received praise as well as your Recent Praise Activity.